Microsoft/azure-docs.cs-cz/articles/iot-hub/tutorial-message-enrichments.md

   --enabled \
   --condition $condition

-# This is the route for messages that are not enriched.
+# This is the route for messages that are enriched.
+# Create the route for the second storage endpoint.
 az iot hub route create \
   --name $routeName2 \
   --hub-name $iotHubName \